-In September 2009, the Dutch Banking Association (Nederlandse Vereniging van Banken, NVB) published the first Banking Code (Code Banken).
+In September 2009, the Dutch Banking Association (NVB) published the first Banking Code (Code Banken).
 The Banking Code laid out the principles for Dutch banks in terms of corporate governance, risk management, audit and remuneration and came into effect on 1 January 2010 on a so-called 'comply or explain' basis.

 Following the first Banking Code in 2010, the Committee Wijffels published a report in 2013 on the structure of Dutch banks ('Naar een dienstbaar en stabiel bankwezen').
 The report paid great attention to the stability of the industry and the importance of competition and diversity in Dutch banking.
-In its report, the committee called upon banks to take additional steps towards regaining trust of customers and society as a whole by setting out the role they want to play in society in a social charter.
+In its report, the Committee called upon the banks to take additional steps towards regaining trust from customers and society as a whole by setting out the role they want to play in society in a social charter.